Justin-Credible/Ionic-TypeScript-Starter/docs/base-framework.md

 Used to handle logging requests of various levels (eg `info`, `warn`, `error`, etc).

-The provided implementation delegates to the applicable `console` methods and stores log in memory (which can be viewed via the [Developer Tools view](#Developer-Tools), but a production implementation could send logs to your servers.
+The provided implementation delegates to the applicable `console` methods and stores log in memory (which can be viewed via the [in-app developer tools](base-framework.md#developer-tools), but a production implementation could send logs to your servers.

 ### MockHttpApis